sib-swiss/containers-snakemake-training/docs/course_material/day2/4_optimising_snakemake.md

 If you develop a large workflow, you are bound to encounter some cluttering problems.
 Have a look at your current Snakefile: with only four rules, it is already almost 150 lines long.
 Imagine what happens when your workflow has dozens of rules?
 The Snakefile may (will?) become messy and harder to maintain and edit.
 This is why it quickly becomes crucial to modularise your workflow.
 This approach also makes it easier to re-use pieces of one workflow into another.
 Snakemake can be modularised on three different levels:

-1. The most fine-grained level is wrappers.
+1. The most fine-grained level is wrappers

+    ??? info "More information on wrappers"
         Wrappers allow to quickly use popular tools and libraries in Snakemake workflows, thanks to the `wrapper` directive.
 Wrappers are automatically downloaded and deploy a conda environment when running the workflow, which increases reproducibility.
 However their implementation can be 'rigid' and sometimes it may be better to write your own rule.
 See the [official documentation](https://snakemake.readthedocs.io/en/v8.20.5/snakefiles/modularization.html#wrappers) for more explanations

 1. For larger parts belonging to the same workflow, it is recommended to split the main Snakefile into smaller snakefiles, each containing rules with a common topic.
 Smaller snakefiles are then integrated into the main Snakefile with the `include` statement.
 In this case, all rules share a common config file.
 See the [official documentation](https://snakemake.readthedocs.io/en/v8.20.5/snakefiles/modularization.html#includes) for more explanations

     ??? info "Rules organisation"
         There is no official guideline on how to regroup rules, but a simple and logic approach is to create "thematic" snakefiles, _i.e._ place rules related to the same topic in the same file.
 Modularisation is a common practice in programming in general: it is often easier to group all variables, functions, classes... related to a common theme into a single script, package, software...

+1. The final level of modularisation is modules

+    ??? info "More on modules"
-1. The final level of modularisation enables combination and re-use of rules in the same workflow and between workflows.
+        It enables combination and re-use of rules in the same workflow and between workflows.
 This is done with the `module` statement, similarly to Python `import`.
 See the [official documentation](https://snakemake.readthedocs.io/en/v8.20.5/snakefiles/modularization.html#snakefiles-modules) for more explanations

 In this course, you will only use the second level of modularisation.
 Briefly, the idea is to write a main Snakefile in `workflow/Snakefile`, to place the other snakefile containing rules in the subfolder `workflow/rules` (these 'sub-Snakefile' should end with `.smk`, the recommended file extension of Snakemake) and to tell Snakemake to import the modular snakefile in the main Snakefile with the `include: <path/to/snakefile.smk>` syntax.